Search Menu

 Often used for its hair and skin benefits, coconut oil also has beneficial fats used for digestion support.
 Additionally, coconut oil contains lauric acid, which has antibacterial, antiviral, and antifungal properties.

-So if you’re looking to avoid itchy or dry skin, coconut oil for dogs is a great option.
-It is safe for dogs, but should be introduced slowly and used sparingly.
+If you’re looking to avoid itchy or dry skin, coconut oil for dogs is a great option.
+It’s safe for dogs, but you should introduce it to your dog’s diet slowly and sparingly.

 Consult with your veterinarian to develop a plan to use coconut oil for your dog’s skin.